sunningilyA7/sunningilyA7.github.io/_pages/about.md

 Before joining UCF, I completed two master’s degrees: an M.S. in Information Systems Management at Carnegie Mellon University, specializing in Business Intelligence and Data Analytics, and a master’s degree in Statistics at Wuhan University.
 I also earned dual bachelor’s degrees in Statistics and Finance from Zhongnan University of Economics and Law, receiving a Bachelor of Science and a Bachelor of Economics.

 Before beginning my PhD, I gained nearly four years of industry experience in data analytics and large-scale computing, including positions at Tencent Weishi and Dewu.
-My professional work included data scientists, machine learning pipelines, ETL, large-scale data processing, and quantitative modeling.
+My professional work included data science, machine learning pipelines, ETL, large-scale data processing, and quantitative modeling.

 My technical background includes Python, Java, SQL, machine learning, deep learning, data modeling, cloud computing, and large-scale AI systems.
 I am broadly interested in developing reliable, efficient, and impactful AI methods for real-world applications.